evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 # conclusion

 This concludes my 4 part series on the primer to program synthesis, I hope you enjoyed reading it as much as I had fun writing it.
 I will post more synthesis topics as they become "mature enough" for a succinct blog post.
+You can reach out to me and suggest new topics for me to write about.
 I'll be announcing these updates on twitter.

 [!Please follow my twitter for more contents!](https://twitter.com/evanthebouncy) (tryna grow my twitter game lol).